smaro-nitr/package-license-extractor/README.md

 ## About
 To find the license of all npm dependency used in your project.
-<br/>Henceforth avoiding all legal challenges ahead, that may arises out of license conflict.
+<br/>Henceforth avoiding all legal challenges ahead, that may arise out of license conflict.

 Feature:
 * It doesn`t require node_modules to extract package's license details.
 * All dependency with similar name and version are merged together (duplication avoided).
 * Doesn`t need to be installed along with your project dependency.
-* Fetch actual license URL from repository (if availiable), else provide repository URL.
+* Fetch actual license URL from a repository (if available), else provide repository URL.

 Learn more on license: https://opensource.org/licenses
 <br/>&nbsp;